THE IMPORTANCE OF ATTENDANCE AT PRIMARY SCHOOL

 Do you need to let the school know if your child will be away from school? • Yes, you need to let the school know that your child will be absent from school and the reason why as soon as possible.
 Having information about why a child is missing school helps us plan for their return to school and to work out whether we can provide any further help to you.

 What will staff at Helena Valley Primary do to help? • Offer developmentally, socially and culturally responsive learning opportunities to engage students. • Monitor every student’s attendance and work with parents to overcome problems affecting attendance. • Provide predictable routines to help students know what to expect to reduce anxiety about going to school. • Talk with you about involving support staff such as school psychologist, chaplain, mentors and other agencies or organizations to help. • Talk with you about local services that may also be able to help

 Developing the habit of going to school every day is vitally important so your child does not miss out on important ideas and skills they need for future learning.

-If your child is going to be away from school for an extended period of time, written notification using the Extended Absence Request Form PRIOR to the absence is needed Extended Leave Form (or you can complete at the front office).
+If your child is going to be away from school for an extended period of time, written notification using the Extended Absence Request Form PRIOR to the absence is needed Extended Leave Request Form (or you can complete at the front office).
 This is a Department of Education requirement and will be forwarded to the Principal on receipt for approval.
 If this is not completed beforehand, your child’s absence will be entered as an ‘unauthorised’ absence.

 Whilst on leave, some recommended educational activities your child can engage in are: • Reading (and Lit Pro activities) • Mathletics • Card games and board games • Puzzles • Engaging in cooking and other instructional activities • Keeping a written and/or photographic diary or journal